The state’s administrative authority has to be subservient to government development functionality, says economist and banker Dr Haseeb A Drabu.

-Many analysts and observers do tend to draw inferences about the viability of the J&K economy or the state from this simple-minded indicator of the dependence on central government for grants and for devolution.
-But the fact of the matter is that that is not the relevant critera.
+Many analysts and observers do tend to draw inferences about the viability of the J&K economy or the state from this simple-minded indicator of the dependence on the central government for grants and devolution.
+But the fact of the matter is that that is not the relevant criterion.
 There are two or three components of this.
-A large part of assistance that comes from Centre is Constitutionally determined and a smaller part is ad hoc assistance that many other states get too.
+A large part of the assistance that comes from the Centre is Constitutionally determined and a smaller part is ad hoc assistance that many other states get too.
 When you get to the totality of it, it is not as if the J&K government cannot survive without it.
-Yes, at the moment it can’t, but with fiscal policy planning and economic policy that integrates the economy with the government it can not only reduce the dependence but move towards fiscal autonomy.
-So in some ways we tend to subsume economy of J&K within the government, which should not be done.
+Yes, at the moment it can’t, but with fiscal policy planning and economic policy that integrates the economy with the government, it can not only reduce the dependence but move towards fiscal autonomy.
+So in some ways we tend to subsume the economy of J&K within the government, which should not be done.

-To start with, the J&K state must take a lead in designing a governance model in which the administrative authority of the state is made subservient to the development functionality of the government.
+To start with, the J&K state must take the lead in designing a governance model in which the administrative authority of the state is made subservient to the development functionality of the government.
 I think this is critical.

 This can be done only one way, i.e by moving away from the current bureaucrat-centric model of governance to a legislator-oriented model of governance.
 This in no way is unique to J&K as it can be applied anywhere but the requirements for us in J&K range from representative character to larger political issues.
-So I think this is a fairly critical change, It is very restrictive kind of thing, but the issue is that we must move away from the current bureaucrat centric model of governance.
+So I think this is a fairly critical change, It is a very restrictive kind of thing, but the issue is that we must move away from the current bureaucrat-centric model of governance.

 If one were to make a broad distinction between “pure administration” and “developmental administration”, it can be safely said that the functionaries at the state level belong to the former and those at the district level belong to the latter.
 Ironically, the senior most and the most experienced administrators are placed in the former and the less experienced juniors are placed in the latter level.
-File has got precedence over the field.
+The file has got precedence over the field.

-Given that this is how we have organized our governance system, it is not surprising that there is lot of file work and no fieldwork.
+Given that this is how we have organized our governance system, it is not surprising that there is a lot of file work and no fieldwork.

-Even with the best of individuals, ideas and intentions, the ideal situation in this organizational form of governance is will be that we will improve the departmental efficiency without enhancing delivery on the ground.
+Even with the best of individuals, ideas and intentions, the ideal situation in this organizational form of governance will be that we will improve the departmental efficiency without enhancing delivery on the ground.

 The proposed system is based on the premise of “functional responsibility” and “administrative responsibility”.
 Starting from the top, we should have cabinet ministers in charge of departments, as they are now.
 The next layers, i.e., of the Ministers of State, should be ministers of state with functional responsibility of districts or defined geographical areas not of departments.
 It is a very small reorganization but will have a huge impact on the delivery of development.